jrochkind/texts/search_compare/article.md

 ## Developer Review of Products

 Developers in the library sector know that library market vendor API quality can vary.
 Often an API may look acceptable for your desired use cases from the marketing, documentation, or even an initial look at a live demo.
-But sometimes, when actually developing for your actual use cases, you can discover that an API is buggy, difficult to work with, or functionality incapable of your aims.
+But sometimes, when actually developing for your actual use cases, you can discover that an API is buggy, difficult to work with, or functionally incapable of your aims.

 The implementation of the blinded survey instrument required development of code against the product's APIs, and provided the opportunity to review those APIs for developer ease of use and functionality.
 The 'proof of concept' against the actual API's was perhaps equally as valuable as the study itself.